1.0 Introduction

 For example, you can view the number of on-premises keys that are vulnerable.

-Figure 4: Hover a apecific key type
+Figure 5: Hover over a specific key type

 Select any root or parent node at any level within the hierarchy to view a chart specific to that parent node.